wazuh/wazuh-documentation/source/user-manual/kibana-app/troubleshooting.rst

   {"acknowledged":true}

 .. warning::
   Indices with the wrong template will need to be reindexed.
-You can follow our :ref:`reindexation guide <restore_alerts>`.
+You can follow our :ref:`reindexation guide <restore_alerts_2.x_3.x>`.

 Wazuh API seems to be down
 --------------------------